 Many employees have enjoyed working from home and now wish to maintain more flexible work arrangements.
 Safety jurisdictions around Australia also agree that flexible work arrangements can help create a mentally healthy workplace and improve employee motivation and productivity.
 The Fairwork Act 2009 outlines some employee rights around asking for flexible working arrangements.
 There are considerations and rules regarding how employers can manage these requests.

 3. Getting (or not getting) the COVID vaccine

-With the first phase of COVID-19 vaccinations soon being rolled out in Australia, some workers are wondering whether their employer will make the vaccinations mandatory.
-This is new territory for all employers which will need to be carefully considered in the coming months.
+With Australia's COVID-19 vaccination program well underway, some workers are wondering whether their employer will make the vaccinations mandatory.
+This may be new territory for some employers, which needs to be carefully considered.